 Century class meets 1-2 times per week with an additional support class taught 1 evening per week.
 Five to 10 hours of homework are assigned each week.

 - Able to commit to a rigorous training schedule 2-5 nights per week & complete independent assignments.

-- Desire to find work and authorized to work in the United States.
+- Desire work as an interpreter and authorized to work in the United States.
+Underemployed; looking for work.

 - Bilingual; first language other than English.

 - Have a high school diploma/adult diploma/GED (does not need to be from the US).